-In September 2014, Kellogg “rebranded” itself and moved away from the more obscure “Think Bravely,” which was difficult to wrap your mind around.
-It’s returning to its traditional core values or at least to a more concrete mission: “Inspiring growth.”
+In September 2014, Kellogg “rebranded” itself and adopted a more concrete (and in my opinion better) mission statement: “Inspiring growth.”
 The video below explores and clarifies this mission as well as the values Kellogg holds dear.
-I highly recommend that you watch it to grasp understand Kellogg’s fundamental principles.
+I highly recommend that you watch it to grasp Kellogg’s fundamental principles.

 A couple of key takeaways from the video: Kellogg seeks individuals who:

-This question reflects Kellogg’s emphasis on collaborative leadership.
-As in question 1, Kellogg is asking you to describe one experience.
-This time the school seeks a professional one where you influenced others.
 You can use a STAR framework for this response (Situation, Task, Action, Results).
-Start with the situation and simply describe what was going on.
-Then relate your group’s task and responsibility.
+Start with the situation and simply describe what was situation/problem/opportunity you were asked to respond to.
+Then relate your group’s task and your responsibility.
 How did you motivate the others to move in one direction?
 How did you influence and persuade?
-Finally what were the results for the group, but more importantly for you?
-What did you learn about leadership, collaboration, and influence?
+Finally what were the results for the group?
+And what did you learn about leadership, collaboration, and influence?

-While it isn’t a requirement and I can imagine instances where this may not be true, in general examples where you led by virtue of your stature and others’ respect for you will be more compelling than those where you led by virtue of station and title.
+While it isn’t a requirement, and I can imagine instances where this may not be true, examples where you led by virtue of your stature and others’ respect for you will be more compelling than those where you led by virtue of station and title.

 No trick questions here.
 How are you a better candidate today than when Kellogg rejected you?
 Have you addressed weaknesses in your previous application?
 Check out MBA Reapplicant 101 — a lot of (free) resources.